faisalkhan91/Conversational-AI/README.md

 # Conversational-AI
-This application uses the OpenAI library along with a chatGPT model deployed on Azure to enable coversation with the AI.
+This application uses the OpenAI library along with a chatGPT model deployed on Azure to enable conversation with the AI.

 # Deploy your model before usinng this application.